Radouch/Fredik/README.md

 # Medik

-_A MediaWiki skin based on Bootstrap 4, originally created for [WikiSkripta](https://www.wikiskripta.eu)._
+_A MediaWiki skin based on Bootstrap library, originally created for [WikiSkripta](https://www.wikiskripta.eu)._

 ![Medik](assets/medik.png)

 ## Installation

-* Download and place the file(s) in a directory called Medik in your `skins/` folder.
+* Download and place the files in a directory called Medik in your `skins/` folder.
+For MediaWiki 1.29-1.38 use Medik v3.2.7 with Bootstrap 4, for MediaWiki 1.39+ use either Medik v4.0.2 with Bootstrap 4 or up-to-date version of Medik with Bootstrap 5.
 * Add the following code at the bottom of your `LocalSettings.php`:

       wfLoadSkin( 'Medik' );